-The majority of the loans approved in 2016/17 continued to be from the Wheatbelt region with an even distribution of loans originating from farmers and business owners.
-Due to the above average 2016/17 harvest season, most farmers' recent financials should show good profitability.
+The majority of the loans approved in 2017/18 continued to be from the Wheatbelt region with three quarters of all loans originating from farmers.

-The economic and social trends occurring throughout rural and remote Western Australia will continue to be monitored during 2017/18.
+The economic and social trends occurring throughout rural and remote Western Australia will continue to be monitored during 2018/19.